Stephen Morris (American football)

-Stephen Morris (born August 27, 1992) is a former American football quarterback.
+Stephen Morris (born August 27, 1992) is an American former football quarterback.
 He played college football at the University of Miami, and signed with the Jacksonville Jaguars as an undrafted free agent in 2014.
-Morris has also been a member of the Philadelphia Eagles, Indianapolis Colts, Washington Redskins, Seattle Seahawks, Houston Texans, and Orlando Apollos.
+Morris was also a member of the Philadelphia Eagles, Indianapolis Colts, Washington Redskins, Seattle Seahawks, Houston Texans, and Orlando Apollos.

-Early years
+Early life

 Morris attended Monsignor Edward Pace High School in Miami Gardens, Florida.
 During his career he completed 240 of 404 passes for 3,536 yards.

 College career

 As a true freshman in 2010, Morris appeared in six games with four starts.
 He finished the season completing 82 of 153 passes for 1,240 yards with seven touchdowns and nine interceptions.
 As a sophomore in 2011, he appeared in five games with one start.
 He completed 26 of 37 passes for 283 yards with two interceptions.
 As a junior in 2012, he entered the season as the starting quarterback and started all 12 of the Hurricanes games.
 On September 29, 2012, in a game against NC State, he set the ACC record for passing yards in a game with 566.
 He finished the season completing 245 of 421 passes for 3,345 yards with 21 touchdowns and seven interceptions.
 As a senior in 2013, he passed for 3,028 yards and 21 touchdowns.
 He finished his career with 7,896 yards with 49 touchdowns and 30 interceptions.